django/deps/draft/XXXX-dissolve-core.rst

 permissions) to upload packaged releases of Django to the Python Package Index, and to djangoproject.com.

-A person may serve in the role of Releaser and Merger simultaneously.
+A person may serve in the roles of Releaser and Merger simultaneously.

 The initial set of Releasers will consist of the Django Fellows.
 Thereafter, the Technical Board will select Releasers as